 Architect: Kutzschenbach Ingenieurbüro für Bauschäden Bauwerkserhalt © Christoph Lackner

 The ATRIUM is located in Austria, surrounded by the forest.
 Its sleek cubic design allows for a highly functional floor plan.
-The building was named after its atrium shaped exploration zone located at the centre of the building with its floor to ceiling windows and gleaming glass roof elements, which ensure the building is illuminated beautifully.
-Spacious living units, between 75 and 160 square metres in size, are situated on four levels around the ATRIUM.
+The building was named after its atrium shaped exploration zone located at the center of the building with its floor to ceiling windows and gleaming glass roof elements, which ensure the building is illuminated beautifully.
+Spacious living units, between 75 and 160 square meters in size, are situated on four levels around the ATRIUM.

 Atrium in Austria, by DI Thomas Kranabetter.
 Featuring decors 0085 White, from the Colour range of decors, and 0161 Light Afro, from the Wood decors.